StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE MATERIALIZED VIEW.md

 +-------+--------+------+------+---------+-------+
 ```

-Example 1.
-Create a synchronous materialized view that only contains the columns of the original table (k1, k2).
+Example 1: Create a synchronous materialized view that only contains the columns of the original table (k1, k2).

 ```sql
 create materialized view k1_k2 as select k1, k2 from duplicate_table;
 ```

-The materialized view contains only two columns k1, k2 without any aggregation.
+The materialized view contains only two columns k1 and k2 without any aggregation.

 ```plain text
 +-----------------+-------+--------+------+------+---------+-------+